axibase/axibase-collector-docs/atsd-server-connection.md

 The following steps describe the switch-back procedure:

 * Collector determines that the current database that it is connected to is a secondary database.
-* The collector starts a background periodic task to re-connect to the primary database.
+* Collector starts a background periodic task to re-connect to the primary database.
 * The default periodic re-connect interval is `300` seconds.
 * The periodic re-connect task attempts to connect to the primary server.
-This task continues until the primary database is online or the collector shuts down.
+This task continues until the primary database is online or Collector shuts down.
-* If the primary database is available, the collector initiates a switch-back procedure:
+* If the primary database is available, Collector initiates a switch-back procedure:
-  * Sends a message to the secondary database that the collector is now connecting to the primary database.
+  * Sends a message to the secondary database that Collector is now connecting to the primary database.
   * Sets the primary database as the current database.
   * Establishes a connection to the primary database.
   * If the above connection is successful, the periodic re-connect task is stopped.